 - Acromioclavicular ligament: It is a fibrous band that prolongs from acromion to the clavicle.
 It strengthens the acromioclavicular joint superiorly.

-- The conoid ligament is an upside down cone-shaped fibrous band.
+- Conoid ligament is an upside down cone-shaped fibrous band.
 The apex is attached to the root of the coracoid procedure just lateral to the scapular notch and base is attached to the conoid tubercle on the inferior surface of the clavicle.

-- The trapezoid ligament is a horizontal fibrous band that extends from upper surface of the coracoid process to the trapezoid line on the inferior surface of lateral end of the clavicle.
+- Trapezoid ligament is a horizontal fibrous band that extends from upper surface of the coracoid process to the trapezoid line on the inferior surface of lateral end of the clavicle.

 - The coracoclavicular ligament is largely responsible for suspending the weight of the scapula and upper limb from clavicle.

 - The coracoclavicular ligament is the strongest ligament of the upper limb.

 Movements of Acromioclavicular Joint